More

 The underlying benefits and disputes (weekly payments, treatment, threshold injury, WPI) still exist, but the procedural pathway can differ when the insurer is not identified.

-Read: How to lodge a NSW CTP claim.
+Read: How to lodge a NSW CTP claim, internal review, and PIC merit review vs medical assessment.

 Frequently asked questions